-Friends of Piper’s Orchard to host Seventh Annual Festival of Fruit
+Friends of Piper’s Orchard to Host Eighth Annual Festival of Fruit

 Where: Carkeek Park Environmental Learning Center, 950 N.W.
 Carkeek Park Rd., Seattle

 Cost: The festival is free and open to the public.

 Parking: Visitors are encouraged to park below the learning center.
 Volunteers will be directing guests.

 • Informational presentations: Experts including the renowned Dr. Bob Norton, retired research scientist from WSU Extension in Mt.
 Vernon, and Shaun Shepherd from Portland’s Home Orchard Society will give talks on apple varieties and identification.

 • Apple identification: Bring apples from your home orchard for variety identification.